andywickoren/se_project_newsexplorer_frontend/README.md

 OVERVIEW

 The NewsExplorer frontend application is a React-based single-page application (SPA) built with Vite, designed to allow users to search for and save news articles using the NewsAPI.
-Users can interact with dynamically rendered components, enjoy conditional styling based on application state, and experience responsive design tailored for both mobile and desktop viewports.
+Components are conditionally styled based on application state and the webpage is responsive, tailored for mobile, tablet and desktop viewports.

 GENERAL FUNCTIONALITY